nafis1711/Terrorism-Analysis/README.md

 # Terrorism-analysis using the concept of 'visualizing of time series data':

-This project is going to give the insights for the Terror attack happening in the world in details and panache manner.
+This project is going to give the insights for the Terror attack happening in the world in details in panache manner.
 For this project I have used Python as my primary language and also,I have used Dash to make web application and visualization.

 In this project, I have generated a World Tool tab, which contains Scatter Geo maps, which provides the locations detail of the terror incidents, and a Chart tool tab which contains Stacked line charts, which provides the frequency of the terror incidents.